-The MASP museum is free all-day Tuesdays, which is its busiest day.
+The MASP museum is free all-days.
+Tuesdays are its busiest day.
 If you wish to come on Tuesday, you might need to wait in line before you can enter.

-2. Check Out All the Superheroes and Other Murals at Beco do Batman
+2. Check Out Superheroes and Other Murals at Beco do Batman

 Read More – Things to do in Brazil

 It all started in the 1980s when just one image of Batman appeared on a wall, overnight.
 Soon, local art students showed up, and within just a few weeks every inch of the alley’s walls was covered with murals.
 The neighborhood that surrounds the street is now a tourist focal point.
 After you stroll the Beco do Batman Avenue, be sure to check out the many boutiques, coffee shops, and restaurants located on adjoining streets.